c1b3rt00lk1t/c1b3rt00lk1t/README.md

 ### :man_technologist: About Me :

-- 🔭 I’m a Software Engineer with 16 years of experience, convinced Scrum/SAFe practitioner, currently enjoying the full-stack JavaScript ES6+ and Typescript ecosystem.
+- 🔭 I’m a Software Engineer with 16 years of experience, convinced Scrum/SAFe practitioner, currently enjoying the full-stack JavaScript ES6+ ecosystem with focus on testing and scalability with Typescript.
 - 👯 After a well merited sabbatical, currently looking for a job.
 - 🌱 I’m currently learning... you are always learning in this world, learning never ends!
 - ⚡ Fun fact: I must admit that I used to have a wrongly biassed opinion about Javascript, but the ES6+ revolution was a delightful surprise and getting to know Typescript completed my full conversion :)